The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 ## Potion Timings

-The standard 0 minute window and 6:xx window are fine here.
+The standard 0-minute window and 6:xx window are fine here.
 If delaying raid-buffs to after Junction Shiva, pots can also be used for a 4:30 or 5:00 burst window.

 # E12S - ORACLE OF DARKNESS